• Skip to main content

 4. Dip the apples

-Dipping the apples
+Dipping apples in caramel

 • Dip apples one at a time into caramel on an angle so it covers nearly to the top center (or all the way to the top if you don’t care to have apple showing through).
 Rotate and turn to coat apple.